FragozoLeonardo/Genki-Yoshi/README.md

    ruby kanji_sheets.rb
    ```

-This will generate an A4-size _原稿用紙_ with the characters you specified in each cell.
+This will generate an A4-size 原稿用紙 sheet(s) with the characters you specified in each cell.

 ### Blank Kanji Sheets